rust-lang/foundation-faq-2020/FAQ.md

 <a id="q-hiring"></a>
 **🤔 Q: Will the foundation hire every Rust contributor?**

-💁 A: TL;DR: No, but it will hire for a few specialized roles, such as infrastructure and on-call work.
+💁 A: No, but it will hire for a few specialized roles, such as infrastructure and on-call work.
 However, we do plan to incentivize and encourage companies to hire people to work on Rust (not just in Rust).

-Longer answer:

 One of the primary goals for the Foundation is to help folks get paid for their work on Rust.
 We think that’s critical for the long-term sustainability of the project and a core part of our mission.
 However, we don’t think the right way to do it is to have the Foundation hire a bunch of people directly.